MCH-MDA/euliaa_oper/README.md

 # eprofile_dl_oper

-This repository contains scripts to set up the operational data processing of the E-Profile Doppler Wind Lidar (DWL) network.
-The subdirectories contain the following:

 ## Overview

+This repository contains scripts to help set up the operational data processing of the E-Profile Doppler Wind Lidar (DWL) network.

-This repository contains shell scripts designed to manage and operate the DWL pre-processor service
+The scripts are designed to setup the DWL pre-processor service on VM on the European Weather Cloud.

 ## Repository Structure

+The subdirectories contain the following:

 - `scripts/`: Contains all the shell scripts used for various operational tasks.
 - `operator_scripts/`: scripts that can be distributed to operators for easening data submission